ForgottenGlory/forgottenglory.github.io/docs/readme/ls3readme.md

 <table class="tg">
 <thead>
   <tr>
-    <th class="important">Important!: You should not need to download any additional files other than the preset.
+    <th class="important"><b>Important!:</b> You should not need to download any additional files other than the preset.
 Things like ENB Helper and Particle Patch are already included!</th>
   </tr>
 </thead>
 </table>